gagle/node-gfm/README.md

 The possible settings are:
 - destination. _String_.
 The destination file or directory where the html files will be stored.
 Default is `.`.
 - exclude. _Array_.
 Array of paths to exclude.
 The paths are relative from the source directory path.
 - compact. _Boolean_.
 Embeds all the external resources (css and font files) on every html file.
 A single html file is generated for every markdown file.
-If the generated html files are not compacted a directory named `res` will be created with all the external dependencies.
+If the generated html files are not compacted a directory named `gfm_res` will be created with all the external dependencies.
 Default is `false`.

 <a name="live"></a>
 __gfm.live([src][, port])__